 - First dissolve the instant coffee granules in 0.5 tbsp boiling water and place in the fridge to cool for 10 minutes.

 - Meanwhile, beat the butter until soft and pale in colour.
-Beat in the icing sugar in staged until smooth, then beat in the cooled coffee.
-Sift in the icing sugar in
+Beat in the icing sugar in two stages until the buttercream is smooth and combined.
+Then mix in the cooled coffee.

 - Add the cold cream cheese and gently fold it in to make a smooth and creamy frosting.
 Be careful not to over-mix as this can cause the cream cheese to loosen and become runny.
 If your frosting is too thin, place the bowl in the fridge for 30 minutes to firm up.

 - Spread the coffee cream cheese frosting on top of your loaf cake and use the back of a spoon to make a swirly pattern.

 - Scatter the remaining chopped walnuts on top, then slice and enjoy!